-Figure 6.
-Scale difference of the weekly product with respect to SLRF2005 (ITRF2005S): 1983-2009.
+Figure 7.
+Origin and scale differences of the weekly combination product with respect to SLRF2005 (ITRF2005S): 1983-2009.

-The official ILRS Combination (ILRS-A)
+The Official ILRS Combination (ILRSA)

-ASI produces the official ILRSA combination solution and it is routinely compared with the backup combined solution ILRSB produced by DGFI following a fundamentally different approach.
+ASI produces the official ILRSA combination solution and it is routinely compared with the backup combined solution ILRSB produced by DGFI (by JCET since 2010) following a fundamentally different approach.
 Comparisons show a good agreement between the two solutions and absence of any systematic differences.

-- 1. mean 3D wrms of the site coordinates residuals with respect to SLRF2005 (Table 4 and Figure 7); - 2. mean differences of the translation and scale parameters with respect to SLRF2005 (Table 5); - 3.
+- 1. mean 3D wrms of the site coordinates residuals with respect to SLRF2005 (Table 4 and Figure 8); - 2. mean differences of the translation and scale parameters with respect to SLRF2005 (Table 5); - 3.
 EOP residuals with respect to EOP 05 C04 (Table 6) for the year 2008.